MrWong99/gpt_adventures/agent_concepts/game_character.md

 "INPUTS": {
 "L_GOAL": "marry my wife Susane",
-"S_GOALS": "make breakfast for the entire family, get out of bed, get to work", "ENV": "Susan is lying in bed and starting to stretch, filled wardrobe, light switch, closed window curtains", "EVENT": "After turning on the lights the room is now very bright and this seems to have woken up Susane", "NEEDS": "hungry, cold as you are still not wearing clothes", "MEMORIES": "you have two kids Lukas and Gesa together with your wife Susane, tomorrow is independence day so you don't need to go to work, your wife usually sleeps an hour longer than you, the kitchen door was locked today which is very unusual"
+"S_GOALS": "make breakfast for the entire family, get out of bed, get to work", "ENV": "Susan is getting out of bed, filled wardrobe, light switch, closed window curtains", "EVENT": "After a quick laugh Susane answered your question by saying: are you really going to wear THAT shirt to work", "NEEDS": "hungry",
+"MEMORIES": "you have two kids Lukas and Gesa together with your wife Susane, tomorrow is independence day so you don't need to go to work, your wife usually sleeps an hour longer than you, the kitchen door was locked today which is very unusual"
 }
 }